 I am an assistant professor of political science at Boston University.
 I joined the department in 2012 after receiving my Ph.D. in Government and Social Policy at Harvard University.
 My research and teaching interests broadly include urban politics and policy, racial and ethnic politics, and American public policy.
 I have taught courses on urban politics and policy, inequality in American politics, race and politics, and HBO’s The Wire–a course described by boston.com as the “coolest class to take at BU.”
 My first book Do Facts Matter?
-Information and Misinformation in Democratic Politics (with Jennifer Hochschild, University of Oklahoma Press 2015) explores the harmful effects of misinformation on democratic politics.
+Information and Misinformation in Democratic Politics (with Jennifer Hochschild, University of Oklahoma Press 2015) investigates the harmful effects of misinformation on democratic politics.

 You can download a copy of my CV here.